afterpay/sdk-android/docs/ui-components/widget.md

 ## Adding the Widget

-Initialising the widget with a token received upon completion of checkout v2 will populate it with information about the transaction.
+Initializing the widget with a token received upon completion of checkout V2 will populate it with information about the transaction.

 ```kotlin
 class ReceiptFragment : Fragment() {